iotaledger/goshimmer/docs/001-mana_proposal.md

 ## Scope

-The sope of the first implementation of mana into GoShimmer is to verify that mana calculations work, study base mana calculations 1 & 2, and mana distribution in the test network, furthermore to verify that nodes have similar view on the network.
+The scope of the first implementation of mana into GoShimmer is to verify that mana calculations work, study base mana calculations 1 & 2, and mana distribution in the test network, furthermore to verify that nodes have similar view on the network.

 ## Mana Calculation

-Mana is esentially the reputation score of a node in the IOTA network.
+Mana is essentially the reputation score of a node in the IOTA network.
 Mana is calculated locally in each node, as a function that takes value transactions as input and produces the Base Mana Vector as output.

-A each transaction has an `accessMana` and `consensusMana` field that determine which node to pledge these two types of mana to.
+Each transaction has an `accessMana` and `consensusMana` field that determine which node to pledge these two types of mana to.
 Both of these fields denote a `nodeID`, the receiver of mana. `accessMana` and `consensusMana` do not have to be pledged to the same node, but for simplicity, in the first implementation, they will be.